Joel FedermanPsychology Faculty

 Integral to such transformative changes in thinking, Joel states, is deep reflection on values, and that is one of the reasons that brought him to Saybrook."The Saybrook humanistic tradition encourages us to reflect on who we are, our values, and our ideals, and to let those inform our research and our social change work," he says."
 That opens up all sorts of possibilities not available at many other institutions."

-As Director of the Transformative Social Change Specialization within the School of Psychology and Interdisciplinary Inquiry, Joel not only encourages his students to engage in their own personal growth and evolution, but helps to link their transformations to broader social system change, such as the growing global movements for peace, social justice, and democracy.
+As Director of the Transformative Social Change Specialization within the Department of Humanistic and Clinical Psychology, Joel not only encourages his students to engage in their own personal growth and evolution, but helps to link their transformations to broader social system change, such as the growing global movements for peace, social justice, and democracy.

 In this vein, he has organized in-person “Residential Conference” seminars on topics such as “The Politics, Economics, and Ecology of Food,” “New Communication Technologies and Social Change,” and “Transnational Citizen Activism,” each bringing Saybrook students and faculty together with other scholars, activists, and nongovernmental organization leaders.